-Use ^ everywhere where no space is desired, but the automatic spacing of 1hs2TeX would usually place one.
-Conversely, use ^^ everywhere where a space is desired, but 1hs2TeX does usually not place one.
+Use ^ everywhere where no space is desired, but the automatic spacing of lhs2TeX would usually place one.
+Conversely, use ^ everywhere where a space is desired, but lhs2TeX does usually not place one.

 As described in Section 10, one can use conditionals to format such annotated input code in both poly (or math) and newcode style to generate both typeset document and code with annotation remove from a single source file.
 For this to work correctly, one would define as an extended version of the above.
-This instructs 1hs2TeX to ignore ^ and replace
+This instructs lhs2TeX to ignore ^ and replace ^^ by a single space while in newcode style, and to adjust spacing in other styles, as before.